ifilot/pylebedev/README.md

 ## Purpose

-PyQInt is a Python package for calculating one- and two-electron integrals as encountered in electronic structure calculations.
-Since integral evaluation can be quite computationally intensive, they are programmed in C++ and connected to Python using Cython.
+PyLebedev is a python package that stores Lebedev quadrature coefficients for integration over the unit sphere.

 ## Installation